snowdrop/helm/README.md

 # Repository

-The repository has been configured to serve the static helm index and chart files.
-To use it:
+The repository uses GitHub Pages to expose the Helm charts at (http://snowdrop.github.io/helm)[http://snowdrop.github.io/helm].
+To use it, you need to execute:

 ```console
 $ helm repo add snowdrop http://snowdrop.github.io/helm